 - 1. Participate in countywide meetings with planning staff from all Marin jurisdictions to review best practices and develop model ordinances for the tenant protection strategies identified above in 2024.
 Work with Fair Housing of Northern California and Legal Aid of Marin to develop strategies and prepare model ordinances. - 2.
 Conduct study sessions with the Planning Commission and Town Council to understand needs and best practices for the tenant protection strategies identified above in 2025.
 Invite Fair Housing of Northern California and Legal Aid of Marin to present at and participate in the study sessions. - 3.
-Prepare ordinances at Town Council direction and bring forward for Planning Commission recommendation and Town Council consideration of adoption in 2025.
+Prepare ordinances at Town Council direction and bring forward for Planning Commission recommendation and Town Council adoption in 2025.

-Responsibility: Community Development Department Financing: Regional Early Action Planning (REAP) grants; staff time Objectives: Exploration of and possible action on tenant protection strategies Timeframe: Explore Develop options with Marin jurisdictions in 2024 and bring forward for Council direction, including possible adopt ordinance adoption, in 2025.
+Responsibility: Community Development Department Financing: Regional Early Action Planning (REAP) grants; staff time Objectives: Exploration of and possible action on tenant protection strategies Timeframe: Develop options with Marin jurisdictions in 2024 and adopt ordinance in 2025.